 80+ innovations will shape the construction industry

-Within the emerging innovation stage, self-healing concrete, atmospheric water harvesting, and recycled concrete fillers are the disruptive technologies that are in the early stages of application and should be tracked closely.
-Vacuum insulated glazing (VIG), eco-friendly HVACs and recycled waste-based cements are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are wall surface temperature controls, which is now well established in the industry.
+Within the emerging innovation stage, atmospheric water harvesting and recycled concrete fillers are the disruptive technologies that are in the early stages of application and should be tracked closely.
+Smart glazing, eco-friendly HVACs, and recycled waste-based cements are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Among maturing innovation areas is wall surface temperature controls, which is now well established in the industry.

 Innovation S-curve for environmental sustainability in the construction industry